 Who are the victims in Baltimore's Francis Scott Key Bridge collapse?
 What we know about those missing and presumed dead

-BALTIMORE - The search for six construction workers turned to a recovery effort Tuesday night, following a collapse at Baltimore's Francis Scott Key Bridge.
-The span was struck by a cargo ship early Tuesday morning.
+The search for six people presumed dead became a recovery effort in the wake of the collapse of the Francis Scott Key Bridge Tuesday.
+Two were recovered in a red pickup truck Wednesday morning.

+State Police said the search has moved to a salvage effort because officials believe vehicles are encased in the bridge debris, and divers are no longer able to operate around the debris.

+The span was struck by a cargo ship shortly after it left the Port of Baltimore early Tuesday morning.

+Officials say that eight people were working on the bridge at the time of the collapse.
+Two people were rescued from the water shortly after Tuesday's collapse.
+One of the rescued workers was unhurt, the other was treated at the University of Maryland Medical Center and has been discharged.

 The six men were working for Brawner Builders, filling potholes on the center span of the bridge, at the time of the collapse.

-The men, who are now presumed dead, are from El Salvador, Guatemala, Honduras and Mexico, and were living in Dundalk and Highlandtown, according to our media partners at The Baltimore Banner.
-The Guatemalan Ministry of Foreign Affairs confirmed two of the men were from Guatemala, according to a Tuesday evening news release.
+The men, who are now presumed dead, are from El Salvador, Guatemala, Honduras and Mexico, and were living in Dundalk and Highlandtown, according to WJZ media partner The Baltimore Banner.

-The Banner reports the men are in their 30s and 40s and have spouses and children.

 One of the missing workers from El Salvador was identified as Miguel Luna by the nonprofit organization CASA.